 You will use a variety of communication tools during your course work at Pitt Online.
 Click Navigating CourseWeb for instructional guides and videos that will assist you!

-University Store on Fifth:
+University Store on Fifth: Back to top

 You can order your textbooks online from The University Store on Fifth.
 Once you’ve accessed this homepage, you will see a variety of options for textbook reservations.
 Please order your textbooks as soon as possible.

-During Your Online Course
+During Your Online Course Back to top

 Each University of Pittsburgh student is assigned an advisor who will follow you through your path of studies.
 Your advisor will provide guidance on course selection.